When you form your LLC in California, you’ll have to pay certain costs to officially register your business with the state.

 What’s the cheapest way to form an LLC?

 Can you start a California LLC for free?

 No. All applicants must pay the state filing fee to start a California LLC.
 The filing fee is $70 online or by mail and $85 in person.
 This fee has been waived until June 30, 2023.

 Do I need to pay a franchise tax for my California LLC?

 Yes.
-Every LLC in the state of California must pay an $800 minimum tax.
+Every LLC in the state must pay an $800 minimum California LLC franchise tax.
 This fee is paid to the California Franchise Tax Board.

 How much does an LLC formation service provider cost?